mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 servers=server1, server2, server3, server 4
 ...
 ```
-with the assumption that `server2` is the current master, then the URL
+with the assumption that `server2` is the current primary, then the URL
-path for making `server4` the new master would be:
+path for making `server4` the new primary would be:
 ```
 /v1/maxscale/modules/mariadbmon/switchover?Cluster1&server4&server2
 ```